cijujoseph/openssl-cert-gen-template/README.md

 This repo structure is created based on [this documentation](https://jamielinux.com/docs/openssl-certificate-authority/index.html).
 For detailed explanation on the following steps, please refer the above mentioned docs!

 #### Create root CA pair
+> When prompted for CN, use "Alfresco Software Inc Root CA" as CN.
+Root key will be generated at private/ca.key.pem.
+Root certificate generated can be found at certs/ca.cert.pem
+> You may also want to provide a valid directory in the openssl.cnf for "dir"

 ```
 cd openssl-cert-gen-template